ivillamadrid/FloodMapping/docs/source/lsm.rst

   S_f = gA \frac{\delta \left( Z_b+h \right)} {\delta x}\\

-That links using Manning´s friction formulation the intercell discharge 'Q' to the gradient of stage or water-elevation.
+That links, using Manning´s friction formulation, the intercell discharge 'Q' to the gradient of stage or water-elevation.